 PHGN200.
 PHYSICS II-ELECTROMAGNETISM AND OPTICS (I,II,S) Continuation of PHGN100.
 Introduction to the fundamental laws and concepts of electricity and magnetism, electromagnetic devices, electromagnetic behavior of materials, applications to simple circuits, electromagnetic radiation, and an introduction to optical phenomena.
 Prerequisite: PHGN100/110, concurrent enrollment in MACS213/223.
-3 hours lecture; 1 hours recitation; 1.5 hours lab; 4.5 semester hours.
+3 hours lecture; 1 hour recitation; 1.5 hours lab; 4.5 semester hours.

 PHGN210.
-HONORS PHYSICS II-ELECTROMAGNETISM AND OPTICS (I, II) A course parallel to PHGN200 but in which the subject matter is treated in greater depth.
+HONORS PHYSICS II-ELECTROMAG-NETISM AND OPTICS A course parallel to PHGN200 but in which the subject matter is treated in greater depth.
 Registration is restricted to students who show particular interest and ability in the subject of physics.
 Usually an A or B grade in PHGN110 or an A grade in PHGN100 is expected.
 Prerequisite: PHGN100/110, concurrent enrollment in MACS213/223.
 3 hours lecture; 1 hour recitation; 1.5 hours lab; 4.5 semester hours.

-PHGN217 ANALOG ELECTRONICS AND INSTRUMENTATION LABORATORY (II) Introduction to methods of electronic measurements, particularly the application of oscilloscopes and computer based data acquisition.
-Laboratory experiences in the use of basic electronic devices for physical measurements.
-Topics covered include diodes, transistors (FET and BJT), operational amplifiers, filters, transducers, and integrated circuits.
-Emphasis on practical knowledge, including prototyping, troubleshooting, and laboratory notebook style.
-Prerequisite: DCGN381 or concurrent enrollment.
-3 hours lab; 1 semester hour.
+PHGN215 ANALOG ELECTRONICS (II) Introduction to analog devices used in modern electronics and basic topics in electrical engineering.
+Introduction to methods of electronics measurements, particularly the application of oscilloscopes and computer based data acquisition.
+Topics covered include circuit analysis, electrical power, diodes, transistors (FET and BJT), operational amplifiers, filters, transducers, and integrated circuits.
+Laboratory experiments in the use of basic electronics for physical measurements.
+Emphasis is on practical knowledge gained in the laboratory, including prototyping, troubleshooting, and laboratory notebook style.
+Prerequisite: PHGN200.
+3 hours lecture, 3 hours lab; 4 semester hours.